The best cloud antivirus software makes it simple and easy to protect all your business computing assets using a single antivirus platform.

 Using best cloud antivirus software platforms makes it much easier to manage, especially as there's no need to constantly update software on multiple devices.
 However, it is worth bearing in mind that installing antivirus to combat malware can only be one part of an overall IT security policy.

-In the meantime, below are our top picks of the best cloud antivirus software around today.
+In the meantime, below are our top picks of the best cloud antivirus software currently available.

 Malwarebytes (opens in new tab) is anti-malware software that works across all platforms, and was first launched in 2006.